Jingrui, Mei Changsu’s friend, found himself a deeply troubled man.

 Princess Nihuang made a smile.
 “I hope in your next life you will remember what you’ve promised today.”

-“I vow, in my next life I will fulfill my promise I’ve made to you this life!”
+“I vow, in my next life I will fulfil my promise I’ve made to you this life!”

 He was accompanied by CEO of Langya Info Centre Lin Chen, Royal Guard Commander Meng Zhi, Marquis Yan’s son Yujin, late Marquis Xie’s son Jingrui and his adult and teenager bodyguards.